HBLink-org/DMRlink/README.md

+#NOTICE: The only licensing stipulation for DMRlink is to provide attribution.
+Come on guys, start providing attribution as required by the license, and outlined in this document of DMRlink is going to be taken down.
+ONE SIMPLE RULE and NONE of you have followed it.#

 **FOR THE IMPATENT PLEASE AT LEAST READ THIS**

 There are two ways to "install" DMRlink:

 1) Use the Makefile

 2) Don't

 The makefile will create a directory tree and copy all of the pertient files, making duplicates of some things so that each of the applications have a full set of all of the files they need, standalone.